SudhirYadavDev/attendance_application/README.md

 ## Project Overview

-This is a full-stack Attendance Management System built for a fictional state-level skilling program called SkillBridge.
+This is a full-stack Attendance Management System.

 The system supports five roles: